MicrosoftDocs/azure-devops-docs/docs/boards/work-items/workflow-and-state-categories.md

 ms.date: 04/01/2022
 ---

-# How to use workflow states and state categories in Azure Boards backlogs and boards
+# How workflow states categories are used in Azure Boards backlogs and boards

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]